Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 	3. Netherlands - 44%

-Do note that showing a favor for one side doesn't necessarily mean a heavy leaning on the other.
-While **Poland has the least percentage who say social media has been bad for politics in their country, it is the third-highest who say it’s been a good thing**. **Malaysia on the other hand is the sixth-least to say that social media has been bad, and is second-highest to say it has been good**.
-But the **countries that heavily say social media has been bad for politics in their country are also the least to say it has been good**.
+Do note that showing a **favor for one side doesn't necessarily mean a heavy leaning on the other**.
+While Poland has the least percentage who say social media has been bad for politics in their country, it is the third-highest who say it’s been a good thing.
+Malaysia on the other hand is the sixth-least to say that social media has been bad, and is second-highest to say it has been good.
+But the countries that heavily say social media has been bad for politics in their country are also the least to say it has been good.

 The authors note that having **perceived influence in politics makes one more likely to say that social media has been good for politics**.
 They stated that 62% of Belgians that say they have an influence in politics also think that social media has been good for politics in their country, contrast to 44% who agree and say they have little-to-no influence on politics.